An Opportunity for Young Children and Families

 What is the Primary Care Child Development Initiative?

 As of February 2022, the Health Resources and Services Administration (HRSA) announced a grant forecast, Transforming Pediatrics for Early Childhood (TPEC).
 Current and prospective HealthySteps sites are encouraged to apply.

 To deliver on this campaign promise, we recommend and support the creation of a new Primary Care Child Development Initiative (PCCDI) as a signature proposal to be rolled out by the Biden-Harris Administration and included in President Biden’s first Budget Proposal for Fiscal Year 2022.

-Based on President Biden’s vision of expanding access to early childhood development specialists through community health centers, we believe the Health Resources and Services Administration (HRSA) is in the best position to oversee and administer this new initiative.
+Based on President Biden’s vision of expanding access to early childhood development specialists through community health centers, we believe is in the best position to oversee and administer this new initiative.

 Within HRSA, we envision a partnership between the Bureau of Primary Health Care, which oversees the Health Center program and the Maternal and Child Health Bureau, which has a long-standing commitment to improving the health and well-being of young children and their families.

 We welcome collaborators who share in our mission to give all babies and toddlers a strong start in life.
 To learn how you can join our PCCDI efforts, contact HealthySteps Director of Policy Johanna Lister at [email protected].